 np Number of processes in the PSBLAS virtual parallel machine.

+Scope: global.

+Type: optional.

+Intent: in.

 Specified as: an integer value.
 Default: use all available processes.

 basectxt the initial communication context.
 The new context will be defined from the processes participating in the initial one.